bigbitbus/bigbitbus.github.io/frontend-documentation.md

 ## Stack Optimization
 <a name="stack_optimization"></a>

 BigBitBus has collected performance data 1000s of virtual machine service types (ranging from 1-32 vCPUs) across different cloud providers.
 You can Use stack optimiztion by telling the system how much CPU and memory is currently utilized by the tier's services; the system then finds appropriate VMs in the target cloud provider that will satisfy your application stack's demand.
-If BigBitBus does not have performance data then it will fall back to try to match analogous service types based on attributes like the number of vCPUs or memory size.
+If BigBitBus does not have performance data then it will fall back to match analogous service types based on attributes like the number of vCPUs or memory size.

 ![Optimize your stack: improve performance and/or lower costs](stack_optimization-small.gif)

+## Service Comparison

+You can also compare individual services with each other.
+After finding the service you wish to compare click on `Compare` and select a second service.
+A tabular comparison of the two services is presented.

 ## Service List